 Step 1: ID Verification

 When you arrive, you’ll be greeted by staff who will verify your age and ID.
-This is required by state law and happens at every visit.
+Required by state law at every visit.

 Step 2: Browse and Ask Questions

-Once inside, you’ll see our product selection.
-We display products behind the counter or in cases, and a staff member will help you navigate your options.
+Once inside, you’ll see our product selection displayed behind the counter or in cases.
+A staff member will help you navigate your options.

 For more detail, read: Indica vs. Sativa vs. Hybrid: What’s the Difference?